 However, the process raises the question of taxes, which can be confusing both for employers and employees.
 Who pays what?
 One of the crucial questions for employers is - what tax forms do I need to send out to employees and contractors in different situations?

-Read on to learn all you need to know about tax obligations when doing work in the US or with US workers.
+Read on to learn all you need to know about tax obligations when doing work in the US or with US workers in 2022.

 Tax forms for contractors: general rules